DonovanAdrian/Gifty/README.md

 - [x] Add User Timeout Notification In Console
 - [x] Add "Read Notifications" Feature
 - [x] Add Global Notifications
+- [ ] Add Moderator Private Messages (To Users)
+- [ ] Add Private Messages (User to User)
 - [ ] Add Helpful Comments
   -  This is something that I've been meaning to do in case other people want to learn from my work.
 This may be done in the form of a new repository labeled "Education Edition"
+- [ ] Add Moderation Support Queue
+  -  This will be put on the backburner for the time being, as it is a very minor feature.
 - [ ] Touch Up Work/Testing **\(in progress)**

 ## Website Structure